CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

     *   From CUBRID 9.0, the index name should not be omitted.

     *   Prefix index feature is deprecated, so it is not recommended anymore.

+    *   The session and server timezone (:ref:`timezone-parameters`) should not be changed if database contains indexes or function index on columns of type TIMESTAMP, TIMESTAMP WITH LOCAL TIME ZONE or DATETIME WITH LOCAL TIME ZONE.

+    *   The leap second support parameter (:ref:`timezone-parameters`) should not be changed if database contains indexes or function index on columns of type TIMESTAMP or TIMESTAMP WITH LOCAL TIME ZONE.

 The following example shows how to create a descending index.